 Almost a decade ago, I fell in love with a kind of wild arugula called selvatica I saw in a seed catalog.
 The idea of wild arugula popping up all over the yard was pretty appealing.
 So I planted it all over the place.
-It’s a decision I have not regretted, although right about now I am overrun with the peppery green.
+It’s a decision I have not regretted, although every spring I am overrun with the peppery green.

 Selvatica is prettier and more peppery than supermarket arugula, but it’s disadvantage is that once the weather gets consistently above, say, 75°F, the leaves get impossibly bitter.
 It is also invulnerable to disease and attacks by pests, and grows a taproot to China, so once it’s in your yard it is there to stay.
 But this is a good thing, if you like arugula.

 I do.
 And I especially like making arugula pesto with wild arugula and some wild pine nuts from our local bull pines.

 Pesto is best made with a mortar and pestle.
 Thus the name, which basically means “pounded.”
 If you do this, the flavors and texture will play together more smoothly than if you do this in a blender or food processor.
 But those work, too.

 As for the pasta, I made some simple gnocchi ricci from my colleague Jenn Louis’ excellent book Pasta by Hand: A Collection of Italy’s Regional Hand-Shaped Pasta.
 It’s a stupid easy shape to make and works well with this pesto.
 Instructions are below.